Events

 Metzger Gardens, 1250 Tucker Hill Dr, Hinton, IA, 51024 Map

-Public Welcome Family-Friendly Free Event Home/Private Garden Tour Public Restroom Free Public Parking Lots of Physical Activity Drinking Fountains
+Public Welcome Family-Friendly Free Event Home/Private Garden Tour Public Restroom Free Public Parking Drinking Fountains

 The Metzger native gardens were started in Spring of 2020 by Danielle & James and are ever expanding with each passing year.
 Each garden has a name and was designed by Danielle using plants mostly from Loess Hills Wild Ones native plant sales.

-The garden tour is free, open to the public, and an open house format.
+The garden tour is free, open to the public, and open yard style.
 Come and go as you please.
 Refreshments and restrooms will be available.

 The Loess Hills chapter of Wild Ones is a non-profit organization that promotes planting native landscapes, both small and large, in Iowa, South Dakota, and Nebraska.
 Native plants attract native pollinators and other wildlife, enhancing your home and the environment.